-The Moon Gate provides a vista through the garden, while a large, 300-year-old lantern marks its southwest entrance.
+The Moon Gate provides a vista through the garden.
 By design, nearly all plantings are green, except for spring-blooming azaleas and irises, and maples that change color in the fall.
 A large Virginia pine provides a focal point, along with trees such as Japanese maples (Acer palmatum), dwarf conifers and weeping Japanese persimmons.
 Just outside the gate is a collection of rare harp-string Nandina, bamboo popular in Japan from the 1600s to 1800s.

 The Japanese Garden is a popular location for intimate weddings.